pranshu30/ObjectDetection/README.md

 Pranshu Varshney 10th Aug 2020

-###### Object Detection code using YOLO.
+### Object Detection code using YOLO.
 The repository contains:

 1. yolo.py and yolo_video.py - Python code to run YOLO model to produce object detection output in image and video respectovely.
 2. images: Contains images to be tested
 3. output: Contains the output for both image and videos
-4. videos: Contains videos to be tested `Folder is empty add your videos to test`
+4. videos: Contains videos to be tested.
+Folder is empty add your videos to test
 5. yolo-coco: Contains YOLO models weights and configuration used for prediction.Add yolo weights in this folder from [Yolo weights](https://pjreddie.com/media/files/yolov3.weights)

 ## Object Detection in Image